- 01. English Lessons: What is 'The Queen's English'?

 They are not suggesting that people who speak Welsh, Scottish or Cockney are uneducated.
 Rather, that statement is a reflection of the long-held tradition that the British ruler represents the ultimate in social refinement and therefore, the highest level of education.

 To speak English like the Queen, you must first slow your speech.

-While many native English speakers tend to speak relatively fast and inject a lot of slang phrases, the queen’s English is thought to be free of colloquialisms and deliberately articulated.
+While many native English speakers tend to speak relatively fast and inject a lot of slang phrases, the Queen's English is thought to be free of colloquialisms and deliberately, exactly articulated.

 The phrase Queen's English does not refer to accent or regional variations of English in general.
 Her particular brand of English speaking mainly involves alterations of vowel sounds.

-We note that analysis of her speeches over the years has demonstrated a shift toward the more popular Estuary English, a London accent from counties adjoining the river Thames.
+We also note that analysis of her recorded speeches over the years has demonstrated a shift toward the more popular Estuary English, a London accent from counties adjoining the river Thames.